How to Prepare an Effective Patent Invalidation Search Report: Tips for Practitioners

 Here, the trick is to be both exhaustive and precise at the same time, making sure the search is targeted but also wide enough to find every relevant prior art.

-Utilizing Patent Classifications
+Utilizing Patent Classifications in an Invalidation Search

 Example: Broadening the Search Horizon